|Type||Code of Practice|

-(b) Research workers should participate only in work which conforms to agreed ethical standards and which they are competent to perform.
+- Researchers should participate only in work which conforms to agreed ethical standards and which they are competent to perform.

 - The data or material must not be used for personal commercial advantage or passed to a third party for that person's commercial advantage, except with the specific consent of the person or agency providing the data or material.
-In all research involving the collection or use of personal information the provisions of the Privacy Act 1993 and the specific Codes of Practice adopted by the Privacy Commissioner must be fully observed.
+In all research involving the collection or use of personal or health information the provisions of the Privacy Act 2020, the Health Information Privacy Code 2020 and the specific Codes of Practice adopted by the Privacy Commissioner must be fully observed.

 2. Publication and Authorship

-(c) It is important that all authors listed on the publication shall have contributed in a significant way to the work.
+- It is important that all authors listed on the publication shall have contributed in a significant way to the work.
 The principal author is responsible for the entire publication and should ensure that other authors accept, in writing, responsibility either for the entire paper or for that part of it with which they were concerned.

-(d) It is important that authors of publications acknowledge any technical assistance and the source of any funding support.
+- It is important that authors of publications acknowledge any technical assistance and the source of any funding support.

 4. The Role of Supervisors of Graduate Student Research

-The University is responsible for ensuring that graduate student research is properly supervised.
+- The University is responsible for ensuring that graduate student research is properly supervised.
 Individuals given responsibility for research supervision should be competent in the field and have the time to supervise students adequately.

-Research supervisors should ensure that students are aware of the ethical standards relevant to their work.
+- Research supervisors should ensure that students are aware of the ethical standards relevant to their work.
 This includes the nature of intellectual property.
 Supervisors should ensure that the work submitted by students is the students' own and that data have been validly obtained.

 5. Disclosure of Potential Conflict of Interest

-- Allegations of Misconduct in Research – Procedure for dealing with
+- Allegations of Misconduct in Research – Procedure for Dealing with

 - Externally Sponsored Graduate Research Procedures